Today, I thought I’d share a new recipe for Smoked Paprika Corn Crackers that can serve as an appetizer or a side dish.

 - Note: I have not tried baking these in an oven.
 If you want to try that, I would suggest spreading the dough on a parchment-lined baking sheet and baking at 325 degrees for about 30 minutes.
 Keep an eye on the crackers to make sure they don't burn.
 You might also want to flip the crackers once during baking.

-These crackers are great for today’s Potluck as an appetizer, but I like serving them with my Mock Tuna salad for a healthy lunch as well.
+These crackers are great for a party or potluck as an appetizer, but I like serving them with my Mock Tuna salad for a healthy lunch as well.
 Enjoy!

 P.S.
 I also have a Carrie on Living Amazon affiliate store where I list all of my favorite beauty items, kitchen devices, books, and other cool stuff that supports my lifestyle.
 Your purchase of any item on Amazon helps support my blog so thank you in advance.